katalyst/tables/docs/query.md

 ### Tagged inputs

-Attributes with types can be completed using tagged inputs.
+Attributes with types can be completed using tagged and typed inputs.
 For example:

 ```ruby
 # In the collection